Near Miss

 What Is a Near Miss?

 A near miss is an event that almost turns into an accident.
-Think of it as a “close call” that leaves you with a story and a lesson.
+On the flip side, think of it as a “close call” that leaves you with a story and a lesson.
 It’s not just a slip on a wet floor; it could be a worker almost tripping over a loose cable, a forklift narrowly missing a pallet, or a chemical spill that was contained before anyone got splashed.

 Near misses are recorded because they reveal hidden hazards, weak controls, or gaps in training.
 When you capture them, you get a snapshot of the system’s failures before they turn into injuries or costly downtime.